 These badges are all about preserving Mario’s HP and FP, largely without affecting his damage output or special skills.
 However, these are almost as effective in bulk as the power badges; Flower Saver and Pretty Lucky, in particular, can all but completely mitigate the need for power or defense, when worn in sufficient numbers.

 - HP Drain (P) (1 BP) – Reduces Mario or his partner’s attack power by 1 per badge, but restores 1 HP per badge after doing an attack that deals damage.
+In addition, the HP gained will not exceed the total damage dealt.

 - FP Drain (1 BP) – Same as HP Drain, but restores FP.